slott56/Stingray-Reader/docs/source/developer.rst

     a metadata sheet in a workbook.

 -   **Conceptual Content**.
-    A single conceptual schema may be implemented by a number of physical formats and logical layouts.
+    A single conceptual schema is often implemented by a number of logical layouts.
+    Sometimes across multiple physical formats.
     An application should be able to tolerate variability in the logical layout as long is it matches the expected **conceptual content**.